 There are many other operational and financial details to consider and weigh during this process.
 We suggest taking your time and investing wisely.
-To start you off let's take a look at some of the top cattle breeds you may want to consider.
+In this article we'll cover the different types of cows, breeds of cows, specific beef cattle breeds and more.
+To start you off let's take a look at some of the top cow breeds you may want to consider.

-Angus are a top beef cow, this breed was once thought to be a freak without horns (poll breed) but are now very popular breed.
+Angus are among the top beef cow breeds, this breed was once thought to be a freak without horns (poll breed) but are now very popular breed.

 The basics: Mature bulls weigh about 1,800 lbs and a cow weighs about 1,200 lbs.
 They are solid black or red in color, sometimes with a small amount of white behind the navel scar.
-They are a good solid choice for beef production.
+They are a good solid choice among beef cattle breeds for beef production.

 Pros: Ease Angus are moderately sized, muscular animals, well known for meat production.
 They are widely crossbreed to improve beef and milk quality.
 Their meat is prized in the beef market because of it's marbling.
 They have white fat and bright-red lean meat.